RaiDiaz/RaiDiaz_ARTi_Crud/README.md

 <img width="227" alt="image" src="https://user-images.githubusercontent.com/76229344/168827607-f85bf703-54c4-4080-9765-9badd4539aaa.png">

-RaiDiaz_ARTi_Crud-main folder you only have to click the .sln file.
+On "RaiDiaz_ARTi_Crud-main" folder you only have to click the .sln file.